 Maricopa County is home to an estimated 75,000 youth ages 16-24 who are neither in school nor working.
 Across the County, 13.6% of youth are disengaged from school and work, compared with 14% in the state of Arizona and 12.3% nationally.

 Opportunities for Youth will address this challenge in the following ways:

 Build public support to help disconnected (opportunity) youth reengage in school and work.

-Build a system of support that ensures all youth-serving organizations serving this population have the principles, standards and processes that will health be successful.
+Build a system of support that ensures all youth-serving organizations serving this population have the principles, standards and processes that will help them be successful.